Documentation / Configuration

 --browsertime.connectivity.alias Give your connectivity profile a custom name [string]

 --browsertime.connectivity.engine, --connectivity.engine The engine for connectivity.
 Throttle works on Mac and tc based Linux.
+For mobile you can use Humble if you have a Humble setup.
 Use external if you set the connectivity outside of Browsertime.
-Use tsproxy if you are using Kubernetes.
-More documentation at https://www.sitespeed.io/documentation/sitespeed.io/connectivity/. [string] [choices: "external", "throttle", "tsproxy"] [default: "external"]
+More documentation at https://www.sitespeed.io/documentation/sitespeed.io/connectivity/. [string] [choices: "external", "throttle", "humble"] [default: "external"]

 --browsertime.pageCompleteCheck, --pageCompleteCheck Supply a JavaScript that decides when the browser is finished loading the page and can start to collect metrics.
 The JavaScript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
-Use it to fetch timings happening after the loadEventEnd.
+Checkout https://www.sitespeed.io/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test

---browsertime.pageCompleteWaitTime, --pageCompleteWaitTime How long time you want to wait for your pageComplteteCheck to finish, after it is signaled to closed.
+--browsertime.pageCompleteWaitTime, --pageCompleteWaitTime How long time you want to wait for your pageCompleteCheck to finish, after it is signaled to closed.
 Extra parameter passed on to your pageCompleteCheck. [default: 5000]

 --browsertime.pageCompleteCheckInactivity, --pageCompleteCheckInactivity Alternative way to choose when to end your test.
 This will wait for 2 seconds of inactivity that happens after loadEventEnd. [boolean] [default: false]